Kacilis/Quiz/README.md

-A collection of mini programs I have made into a quiz
+A collection of mini programs I have turned into a quiz